 This was a revenue generating team, but still we lost a team member in the middle of the project to lay-offs due to the massive numbers of people being cut to make the HP/Compaq merger look better than it was.

 While people were being laid off, including my revenue generating team member, Ms Fiorina bought or leased five new corporate planes, including one 30 million dollar Gulfstream IV deemed to be exclusively for her use.
-This created a stir within HP and as a result we all had to attend meetings where local management explained to us the importance of having modern aircraft when HP is competing in the lofty and complicated business arena occupied by CEOs.
+This created a stir within HP and as a result we all had to attend meetings where local (and clearly embarrassed) management explained to us the importance of having modern aircraft when HP is competing in the lofty and complicated business arena occupied by CEOs.

 Meanwhile, TIP and I each got lawyers and told them to do nothing until they heard from us.
 If they were going to work billable hours, it would be work we wanted them to do.